jonathanyeong/personal-website/content/blog-posts/what-brings-my-joy-as-a-developer.md

 ***

 I enjoy being a developer not because of the code.
 But because of the experiences around it.
 To this day, I feel like I need to prove that I'm passionate about writing code.
 Honestly, I don't think I'd ever be a good code monkey.
-I'm glad to have found amazing opportunities at work, I've met brilliant people, and been able to solve some interesting problems.
+And I'm glad I don't have to be.
+Because of the community I've had amazing opportunities, I've met brilliant people, and been able to solve some interesting problems.
 If you're looking at switching careers into technology and want to chat about what that journey looks like, please reach out to me on [Twitter](https://twitter.com/jonoyeong) or shoot me an [email](mailto:hello@jonathanyeong.com).